 The Authority is exposed to various risks of loss and the operating lease agreement requires the CVC to obtain insurance coverage for the Facility.
-The CVC purchases commercial insurance for risks it considers significant and the Authority is listed as an additional insured on these policies.
+The CVC purchases commercial insurance for risks it considers significant and includes the Authority as an additional insured interest on these policies.